Muz8786/Telangana-Growth-and-Analysis_PowerBI/README.md

 ### TS-Tourism

-Using Power BI, the project identifies growth patterns, visualizes key insights, and highlights areas for potential expansion.
+Using Power BI, the project identifies revenue generation and growth patterns in the state, visualizes key insights, and highlights areas for potential expansion.

 ## Features 🚀

-✅ Data Collection from government sources
+✅ Data Collection from government sources(https://data.telangana.gov.in/)

 ✅ Data Cleaning & Preprocessing for accuracy 🔍